dsibilly/yewdar/backgrounds.md

 ### Criminal

-Via bad decisions or bad fortune, you've wound up outcast with no legitimate place in the world.
+Via bad decisions or bad fortune, you've wound up an outcast with no legitimate place in the world.
 Either by your own wits or the teaching of others, you've learned how to survive by any means possible.
 You know your way around the city, and how to spot a mark.
 You can tell which houses are worth robbing and which are a waste of time.
 And you know that if you're caught, you're dead.

 ### Exile